Mentor a Millennium Scholar

 STAR Research Partners who mentor a Millennium Scholar will be recognized with a:

 - Certificate from the Society of Transnational Academic Researchers (STAR)

 - Letter of commendation from the Society of Transnational Academic Researchers (STAR)

 - Listed as STAR Research Partner on the starscholars.org website featuring one highlighted publication

 STAR Research Partners will have the option to co-publish as a second author with their Millennium Scholar mentee if they provide substantive support in the given publication’s development.
 These emerging cross-border relationships may serve as a basis for future cooperation in research and teaching.

 STAR Research Partners must have an earned doctorate with a minimum 5 years experience in an academic or research-based position with a record of publication.

-- 15 July 2021 – Deadline to sign-up to serve as STAR Research Partner
+- 1 December 2022 – Deadline to sign-up to serve as mentor and STAR Research Partner

-- September-November – Monthly mentoring meetings with mentee, plus one panel session with all Millennium Scholars
+- January-June – Monthly mentoring meetings with mentee, plus one panel session with all Millennium Scholars